 Precautions for Safe Handling: No smoking, eating or drinking should be allowed where material is used or stored.
-Poisonous if absorbed by skin contact, inhaled or swallowed.
+Poisonous if inhaled or swallowed.
 Corrosive to the eyes and skin.
+Avoid contact with eyes and skin.
 Will irritate the nose and throat.
-Avoid contact with the eyes and skin.
-Do not inhale vapour or spray mist.
-When opening the container and preparing spray or using undiluted concentrate, wear chemical resistant waterproof clothing over a layer of normal clothing and a washable hat, elbow-length chemical resistant gloves, impervious footwear and full facepiece respirator with organic vapour/gas cartridge or canister.
-If applying by boomspray equipment with enclosed operator's cab and air filtration or aerial spraying equipment, wear cotton overalls buttoned to the neck and wrist (or equivalent clothing) and elbow-length chemical resistant gloves.
-If applying by boomspray equipment with open operator's cab or hand-held spray equipment wear chemical resistant waterproof clothing over a layer of normal clothing and a washable hat, elbow-length chemical resistant gloves and full facepiece respirator with organic vapour/gas cartridge or canister.
+DO NOT inhale spray mist.
+When opening the container and preparing spray or using diluted concentrate, wear protective waterproof clothing, elbow length chemical resistant gloves, impervious footwear and goggles and half face respirator with organic vapour/gas cartridge or canister or full facepiece respirator.
+When using the prepared spray, wear cotton overalls buttoned to the neck and wrist and a washable hat and elbow-length chemical resistant gloves.
+If applying by hand wear half face respirator with organic vapour/gas cartridge or canister.
 If clothing becomes contaminated with product remove clothing immediately.
 If product on skin, immediately wash area with soap and water.
-If product in eyes, wash it out immediately with water.
-After use and before eating, drinking or smoking wash hands, arms and face thoroughly with soap and water.
-After each day's use, wash gloves, respirator and if rubber wash with detergent and warm water, face shield or goggles and contaminated clothing.
+If product in eyes, wash out immediately with water.
+After use and before eating, drinking or smoking, wash hands, arms, and face thoroughly with soap and water.
+After each day's use wash gloves, goggles, respirator (and if rubber wash with detergent and warm water) and contaminated clothing.